Jcal516/EC327FinalRepo/README.md

     1. Clone the repository in the directory of your choosing <br />
     2. Open the cloned repository with Android Studio <br />
     3. Build the gradle app <br />
+    4. Connect to an Android emulator <br />

 Make sure you give the app all the permissions it asks for, to access all the features!